This tutorial will walk through how to leverage the

 calculate our table’s statistics across levels of a categorical

 variable.
-For example, When we select TRT01P
+For example, When we select TRT01P, the a single

 column of statistics is broken down by all the planned treatment